 A member of the editorial board for the Presidential Studies Quarterly, Eisenhower served in the U.S. Navy and is the author of the New York Times bestseller, Eisenhower at War, 1943-1945 as well as Going Home to Glory: A Memoir of Life with Dwight D. Eisenhower, 1961-1969, with Julie Nixon Eisenhower.

 123 S. Broad St, Suite 1920 Philadelphia.
 PA.
 US.
 19109

 Free for FPRI Members (and spouses) at the $100 level.

 Lunch immediately following for FPRI Members (and spouses) at the $500 level.

-David Eisenhower - David Eisenhower is Senior Fellow of FPRI and co-chairman of FPRI’s History Institute.
-He is also the Director of the Institute for Public Service at Penn and a member of the editorial board for the Presidential Studies Quarterly.
+David Eisenhower - David Eisenhower is Senior Fellow at the Foreign Policy Research Institute.
+He is also the Director of the Institute for Public Service at the University of Pennsylvania and a member of the editorial board for the Presidential Studies Quarterly.